-Shipwreck Point and Beach
+Shipwreck Point and beach

 The hike up to the top of Shipwreck Point is easy and takes only about 10 minutes.
 The views are well worth the minimal effort.

 Waimea Canyon was originally on our list.
-We opted not to visit as our driver advised that with the rainy weather came heavy fog and she felt we would see nothing.
+We opted not to visit as our driver advised that with the rainy weather came heavy fog, and she felt we would see nothing.

 In fact, the beautiful Napali Coast can only be accessed by plane, helicopter, or boat.
-We didn’t get here on this visit as the weather was not favourable.
+We didn’t get here on this visit as the weather was not favorable.

 Kauai Tree Tunnel

 It may not look it in the photo, but this over the 100-year-old tunnel of eucalyptus trees runs for a mile.
 It was originally planted next to sugar cane fields and offered a place for cattle to get some shade.